Tag

 • Preheat oven to 350° Fahrenheit and line a muffin tin with muffin liners.

-• Transfer ½ cup batter into each muffin mold, then bake for 20-25 minutes or until a toothpick inserted down the center of one muffin comes out clean.
-Remove from oven and transfer muffins to a wire cooling rack, let cool before eating.
+• Bake muffins for 20-25 minutes, or until a toothpick inserted down the center of one muffin comes out clean.
+Remove muffins from oven and transfer to a wire cooling rack to cool completely.

 Nutrition